Computacenter PLC Full Year Results 2017

-- Germany delivers another full year constant currency2 revenue growth across both Supply Chain and Services, alongside a 15.4 per cent increase in adjusted1 operating profit, also in constant currency2.
+- Germany delivers another record performance with full year revenue growth of 15.5 per cent driven by excellent Supply Chain sales leading to a 57.0 per cent increase in adjusted1 operating profit, both on a constant currency2 basis

 Mike Norris, Chief Executive of Computacenter plc, commented:

-Adjusted operating profit or loss, adjusted profit or loss before tax, adjusted tax, adjusted profit or loss for the year, adjusted earnings per share and adjusted diluted earnings per share are, as appropriate, each stated before: exceptional and other adjusting items including gain or loss on business disposals, amortisation of acquired intangibles, utilisation of deferred tax assets (where initial recognition was as an exceptional item or a fair value adjustment on acquisition), and the related tax effect of these exceptional and other adjusting items, as Management do not consider these items when reviewing the underlying performance of the segment or the Group as a whole.
-Each of these measures also excludes the results of RDC for the comparative periods.
+- Adjusted operating profit or loss, adjusted profit or loss before tax, adjusted tax, adjusted profit or loss for the year, adjusted earnings per share and adjusted diluted earnings per share are, as appropriate, each stated before: exceptional and other adjusting items including gain or loss on business disposals, gain or loss on disposal of investment properties, amortisation of acquired intangibles, utilisation of deferred tax assets (where initial recognition was as an exceptional item or a fair value adjustment on acquisition), and the related tax effect of these exceptional and other adjusting items, as Management do not consider these items when reviewing the underlying performance of the Segment or the Group as a whole.
 Additionally, adjusted gross profit or loss and adjusted operating profit or loss includes the interest paid on customer-specific financing (CSF) which Management considers to be a cost of sale.
-A reconciliation between key adjusted and statutory measures is provided within the Group Finance Director’s review included within this announcement.
-Further detail is provided within note 4 to the summary financial information included within this announcement.
+A reconciliation between key adjusted and statutory measures is provided within the Group Finance Director’s Review included within this announcement.
+Further detail is provided within note 4 to the Consolidated Financial Statements included with this announcement.

-2 We evaluate the long-term performance and trends within our strategic key performance indicators (KPIs) on a constant currency basis.
-Further, the performance of the Group and its overseas segments are shown, where indicated, in constant currency.
+- We evaluate the long-term performance and trends within our strategic key performance indicators (KPIs) on a constant currency basis.
+Further, the performance of the Group and its overseas Segments are shown, where indicated, in constant currency.
 The constant currency presentation, which is a non-GAAP measure, excludes the impact of fluctuations in foreign currency exchange rates.
 We believe providing constant currency information gives valuable supplemental detail regarding our results of operations, consistent with how we evaluate our performance.
 We calculate constant currency percentages by converting our prior-year local currency financial results using the current year average exchange rates and comparing these recalculated amounts to our current year results or by presenting the results in the equivalent local currency amounts.
-Wherever the performance of the Group, or its overseas segments, are presented in constant currency, the equivalent prior-year measure is also presented in actual currency using the exchange rates prevailing at the time.
-Financial Highlights, as shown at the beginning of this announcement, and statutory measures, are provided in actual currency.
+Wherever the performance of the Group, or its overseas Segments, are presented in constant currency, or equivalent local currency amounts, the equivalent prior-year measure is also presented in the reported pound sterling equivalent using the exchange rates prevailing at the time.
+Highlights 2017, as shown above, and statutory measures, are provided in the reported pound sterling equivalent.

-3 Net funds includes cash and cash equivalents, CSF, other short or long-term borrowings and current asset investments.
+- Net funds includes cash and cash equivalents, CSF, other short or other long-term borrowings and current asset investments.

 For further information, please contact: